-Today is a special day for families – not only is it the third day of Chinese New Year, but coincidentally, it is Valentine’s Day as well.
+Today (14 February 2021) is a special day for many families in Singapore – not only is it the third day of Chinese New Year, but coincidentally, it is Valentine’s Day as well.
 So, if you have not done so already, you should show your spouse, children, parents and other loved ones that you truly love and care for them.

 With the long queues and rush to collect new notes, it remains to be seen whether many people here will take to the new form of gifting red packets via mobile payments, which has become quite common in China.
 While the e-gifting transaction volume will certainly go up from last year, chances are many practical Singaporeans will still be slow to adopt the practice this Chinese New Year.

 For instance, if you plan to give a substantial sum to your loved ones, sending it via mobile phone does not have the same impact as handing over a red packet stuffed with crisp new notes.
 Those who receive “thick” packets will know of your generosity even without checking.

 Also, how do you send such egifts to children unless you know their mobile phone numbers?
 And even if you do, you will likely feel pressured to give more.
 Two $2 notes in a red packet will not cause anyone to bat an eyelid, but the same figure in an e-hongbao that comes with your name can make one look "cheap".

 As I often share tips about money and what you can do to ensure that you are not short of it, here are some financial planning moves that you should consider to show your loved ones that your actions speak louder than sweet nothings.

 E-hongbao to give your kids a head start

 Even if you are not into e-hongbao, all parents should consider giving this e-gift to their children: a lump sum annual contribution to their Central Provident Fund (CPF) accounts.
 It is uncommon to associate children with CPF because most people link the national retirement scheme to employment income.